The use of Social and Collaborative Business Intelligence (BI) will allow information to be directly linked to decisions made within an organization.

-It’s quite simple.
+A: It’s quite simple.
 Organizations want to achieve better ROI from their BI rollouts.
 They want to arrive at better decisions in shorter timeframes.
 The problem with many traditional BI projects is that, despite large amounts of time and money being spent, poor business decisions are still made.

 Now what does that reflect?
 In most cases, the right data is being collected and analyzed correctly.
 The problem is that the insight isn’t being effectively shared, discussed and used to underpin collective fact-based decision-making.
 Social BI bridges the gap between insight and action.

 Social BI takes advantage of existing analysis and information, ensuring that it is used to its fullest potential.